wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

     (click to see answer)
   </div>
   <div markdown="1" class="ui segment content">
-  In the previous question, we found out that the computation was 210 seconds.
+  In the previous question, we found out that the computation in total takes 210 seconds.
 On 2 cores, this should be 110 seconds (since the final task runs by itself).
 Therefore we'd expect the execution time to be 100 second shorter than in the previous question,